Online Direct Debit Guide

-- You can play Lotto (including Lotto raffle) by Direct Debit on Wednesdays, Saturdays, or both.
+- You can play Lotto by Direct Debit on Wednesdays, Saturdays, or both.

-- You can play EuroMillions and UK Millionaire Maker by Direct Debit on Tuesdays and Fridays.
+- You can play EuroMillions and UK Millionaire Maker by Direct Debit on Tuesdays, Fridays or both.

 - To set up a Direct Debit, just fill in your play slip as normal and choose the option to play 'Continuously by Direct Debit'.
 We collect your Direct Debit payments monthly.
 Once we start the process of collecting your payments, we will buy your tickets for that month.

 - You can choose your own numbers – or choose to play Lucky Dip®.